sophiejwalton/microecoevo-recruiting-website/index.md

 ### Who are you guys?

-We (Sophie Walton, Leron Perez and Chih-Fu Yeh0 are a group of scientists studying ecology, evolution and microbial physiology at Stanford University.
+We (Sophie Walton, Leron Perez and Chih-Fu Yeh) are a group of scientists studying ecology, evolution and microbial physiology at Stanford University.
 Sophie Walton is a graduate student in Biophysics at Stanford University in the Good and Petrov labs.
 Leron Perez in a graduate student in Biophysics at Stanford University in the Cremer and Endy labs.
 Chih-Fu Yeh is a graduate student in Biology in the Fukami lab at Stanford University.

 ### Why are you doing this study?